dylanschlichting/dylanschlichting.com/_pages/about.md

 #### Publications
 ---
 Spicer, P., **Schlichting, D.**, Huguenard, K., Roche, A., and Rickard, L. Sensing Storm Surge: A framework for establishing a citizen scientist monitored water level network. *Ocean and Coastal Management*.
-Under review [submitted July 31, 2020].
+In revision.